Parents expect their kids to act out every once in a while.

 Yes.
 Sometimes we’re faced with parenting challenges, ones that we do not expect.
 We have two choices.
 We can cower, make excuses and give up.
 Or we can accept the challenge, embrace the extra work it involves and go at it with guns ‘a blazing.

 Your child may be an expert at pushing your buttons.
 But you’re an expert on your child.
 You’ve got this, mumma!

 What to do if you’re worried your child may have ODD

 It can be heartbreaking to see your little one acting out, especially when there seems to be intentional malice behind his or her actions.

-If you feel like something is wrong, then contact your GP.
+If you feel like something is wrong or believe your child could have oppositional defiant disorder, then contact your GP.
 You know your child best.
-Your doctor will then refer you to someone who can make the adequate diagnosis and suggest treatment.
+Your doctor will then refer you to someone who can make an appropriate diagnosis and suggest treatment.